tc39/proposal-function-pipe-flow/README.md

 ```

 Any function created by `Function.flow`
-applies its own arguments to its leftmost sub-function.
+applies its own arguments to its leftmost callback.
-Then that result is applied to its next sub-function.
+Then that result is applied to its next callback.
 In other words, function composition occurs from left to right.

-The leftmost sub-function may have any arity,
+The leftmost callback may have any arity,
-but any subsequent sub-functions are expected to be unary.
+but any subsequent callbacks are expected to be unary.

 If `Function.flow` receives no arguments, then, by default,
 it will return `Function.identity` (which is defined later in this proposal).